silnrsi/smith/docs/sphinx/tools.rst

 D language and compilers
 ------------------------

-The first three tools in the following list may be used for detecting a D compiler.
+The first three tools in the following list may be used for detecting D compilers.
 The remaining contain the support functions and classes.

 .. toctree::